 Web Pages Cannot Typically Function as Trademarks

-Trademarks are visual in nature, but not everything that may be seen or presented to the eye can be a trademark.
-A trademark is a word or words, a symbol, a device, or a combination of these things used to identify the source of a product or service.
-Adidas is a trademark, the Nike swoosh stripe is a trademark.
+Trademarks are visual, but only some things can be a trademark.
+A trademark is a word (or words), a symbol, a design, or a combination of these things used to identify the source of a product or service.
+Adidas is a trademark; the Nike swoosh is a trademark.

-'Trade Dress' Protection for Web Pages
+'Trade Dress" Protection for Web Pages

-The requirement that trade dress must not be functional looks at its impact on the competition.
+The rule that trade dress must not be functional looks at its impact on the competition.
 Trademark law helps to prevent unfair competition by stopping manufacturers from stealing customers by using their competitors' marks.
 But the competitors still have a right to compete in the marketplace.
 If companies could secure exclusive rights in functional aspects of products, this would close others out of the market by preventing them from making the product.